Sheshikanthpulle/event-planner/README.md

   - Reason behind the status change implementation is to give the organizer enough time to share the event id will all the customers offline before starting the session

- c) User will call GET <baseurl>/v1/event/{eventId} with the eventId shared by organizer to check the event details and also other user responses till that time.
+ c) User will call GET <baseurl>/v1/event/{eventId} with the eventId shared by organizer to check the event details and also other user responses till that time without joining the session anytime.

- d) After checking the details and other's responses the user will call POST <baseurl>/v1/event/{eventId} with his name, email and response to record.
+ d) After checking the details and other's responses the user will call POST <baseurl>/v1/event/{eventId} with his name, email to join the session.
+User is free to give response in the joining API without calling another API.

  e) Once the organizer feels that it is time to close the session he/she will call the same status change API called in step b with session status as 'CLOSE'